courtamos/interview_prep/linked_lists/notes.md

 ## Why Linked Lists VS Arrays OR Objects

-1. loose structure: you can esaily insert a new value into the middle of the list by resetting a few pointers
+1. loose structure: you can esaily insert a new value into the middle of the list by resetting a few pointers.

+## What's a Pointer

+A pointer is a reference to another place in memory or another object or another node.